-Extra virgin olive oil (UK): our favourites
+Extra virgin olive oil (UK): our shortlist

 A practical shortlist of extra virgin olive oils (EVOO) with notes on freshness, storage, and what to look for on the label.